DataBiosphere/terra-scientific-pipelines-service/README.md

 We use [OpenTelemetry](https://opentelemetry.io/) for tracing, so that every request has a tracing span that can be viewed in [Google Cloud Trace](https://cloud.google.com/trace).
 (This is not yet fully set up here - to be done in TSPS-107).
 See [this DSP blog post](https://broadworkbench.atlassian.net/wiki/x/AoGlrg) for more info.

+### Running the end-to-end tests

+The end-to-end test is specified in `.github/workflows/run-e2e-tests.yaml`.
+It calls the test script defined in the dsp-reusable-workflows repo [here](https://github.com/broadinstitute/dsp-reusable-workflows/blob/main/e2e-test/tsps_e2e_test.py).

+The end-to-end test is run nightly on the dev environment.
+To test it on a specific development branch, you'll need to make some changes in both your teaspoons branch and (if you're changing the e2e test) the dsp-reusable-workflows branch:
+1. Changes in dsp-reusable-workflows branch:
+ -